The Environmental Determinants of Diabetes in the Young

 The TEDDY study was designed to follow children with and without a family history of T1D to understand the environmental factors that contribute to the disease.
 Newborn children younger than 4 months were screened for high-risk HLA alleles, and those with qualifying haplotypes were eligible for follow-up.
 Information is collected on medical information (infections, medication, immunizations), exposure to dietary and other environmental factors, negative life events, family history, tap water, and measurements of psychological stress.
 Biospecimens, including blood, stool, urine, and nail clippings, are taken at baseline and follow-up study visits.
 The primary outcome measures include two endpoints—the first appearance of one or more islet cell autoantibodies (GADA, IAA, or IA-2A), confirmed at two consecutive visits, and development of T1D.
 The cohort will be followed for 15 years, or until the occurrence of one of the primary endpoints.

-The TEDDY data currently available include screening phase data, baseline phase data, and an analysis dataset regarding the Sternery HLA manuscript.
+The TEDDY data currently available include screening phase data, baseline phase data, and multiple analysis datasets.
 The data was collected between 2004-2010.

 The primary objectives of the study include identifying environmental factors, specifically infectious agents, dietary factors, and psychosocial factors, that trigger or protect against the development of islet antibodies or T1D and examining genetic-environmental interactions to investigate the mechanisms of these interactive effects.

 There are two primary outcome measures for this study: (1) the first appearance of one or more islet cell autoantibodies (GADA, IAA, IA-2A), confirmed at two consecutive visits, and (2) development of T1D.

 Newborns less than 4 months of age with either a high-risk HLA haplotype or a first-degree relative affected with T1D were eligible for enrollment.